Cadillac Sixty Special: 1942, 1946–1947

 The 1946 Sixty Special was now very similar to the C-body Series 62, though a mild wheelbase stretch added more room to the rear seat area.
 The 1946 model showed few changes from the 1942 model, including a mild grille redesign and new bumpers.
 Parking lamps and turn signals were now mounted below the headlights.
 This was the first year the "V" was used underneath the Cadillac crest (the last vehicle to use this emblem would be the 1984 DeVille).
 Only one model remained in the Sixty Special lineup – the $3,054 standard sedan.
 Both sets of fender-mounted chrome louvers were gone, but roof-mounted ones remained.
 Cadillac now used a negative-ground battery on a 6-volt system.
 Sixty Special would only reach 5,700 units for 1946, as it did not go into production until later in the model year.
 An electric clock was standard.

 Few changes greeted Sixty Special for 1947, as an all-new design was coming in 1948.
 Cadillac's famed "sombrero" wheel covers – in bright stainless steel - debuted this year.
 Behind the redesigned grille was the same 346 cuin engine that Cadillac had been using since 1936, now rated at 150 hp.
 Bright metal stone shields – mounted on the forward edge of the rear fenders - replaced the black rubber pieces used on the 1946 model.
 The new grille was made up of five bars versus the previous six.
 Lastly, Cadillac script nameplates replaced the block letters used previously.
 Price was up to $3,195 – a pretty substantial jump from the 1942 price of $2,435 considering it was practically the same vehicle.
 Despite the steep price hike, production hit a new height at 8,500 units, but this represented only 14% of Cadillac's sales, down sharply from the 40% share they had represented in 1939.
-This was largely due to the tremendous sales success of the Series 62, whose low, runningboardless bodies, with broad shoulder room, had been inspired by the original Sixty Special.
+This was largely due to the tremendous sales success of the Series 62, whose low bodies with broad shoulder room and no running boards had been inspired by the original Sixty Special.